-- (f) Payments or allowances made under the Department of Health and Human Services' Low-Income Home Energy Assistance Program (42 U.S.C.
-8624(f)) - (g) Payments received under programs funded in whole or in part under the Workforce Investment Act of 1998 (29 U.S.C 2931) - (h) Deferred disability benefits from the Department of Veterans Affairs, whether received as a lump sum or in monthly prospective amounts - (i) Income derived from the disposition of funds to the Grand River Band of Ottawa Indians (Pub.
-L. 94-540, 90 Stat.
-2503-04) - (j) Payments, funds, or distributions authorized, established, or directed by the Seneca Nation Settlement Act of 1990 (25 U.S.C.
-1774f(b)) - (k) A lump sum or periodic payment received by an individual Indian pursuant to the Class Action Settlement Agreement in the United States District Court case entitled Elouise Cobell et al. v.
-Ken Salazar et al, for a period of one year from the time of receipt of that payment as provided in the Claims Resolution Act of 2010 - (1) The first \$2,000 of per capita shares received from judgment funds awarded by the Indian Claims Commission or the U. S. Claims Court, the interests of individual Indians in trust or restricted lands, including the first \$2,000 per year of income received by individual Indians from funds derived from interests held in such trust or restricted lands (25 U.S.C.
+- (k) A lump sum or periodic payment received by an individual Indian pursuant to the Class Action Settlement Agreement in the United States District Court case entitled Elouise Cobell et al. v.
+Ken Salazar et al, for a period of one year from the time of receipt of that payment as provided in the Claims Resolution Act of 2010 - (l) The first \$2,000 of per capita shares received from judgment funds awarded by the Indian Claims Commission or the U. S. Claims Court, the interests of individual Indians in trust or restricted lands, including the first \$2,000 per year of income received by individual Indians from funds derived from interests held in such trust or restricted lands (25 U.S.C.
 1407-1408) - (m) Benefits under the Indian Veterans Housing Opportunity Act of 2010 (only applies to Native American housing programs) - (n) Payments received from programs funded under Title V of the Older Americans Act of 1985 (42 U.S.C.
 3056(f)) - (o) Payments received on or after January 1, 1989, from the Agent Orange Settlement Fund or any other fund established pursuant to the settlement in In Re Agent Orange-product liability litigation, M.D.L.
 No. 381 (E.D.N.Y.) - (p) Payments received under 38 U.S.C.
 1833(c) to children of Vietnam veterans born with spinal bifida, children of women Vietnam veterans born with certain birth defects, and children of certain Korean service veterans born with spinal bifida - (q) Payments received under the Maine Indian Claims Settlement Act of 1980 (25 U.S.C.
 1721) - (r) The value of any child care provided or arranged (or any amount received as payment for such care or reimbursement for costs incurred for such care) under the Child Care and Development Block Grant Act of 1990 (42 U.S.C.
 9858q) - (s) Earned income tax credit (EITC) refund payments received on or after January 1, 1991 (26 U.S.C.
-32(i)) - (t) Payments by the Indian Claims Commission to the Confederated Tribes and Bands of Yakima Indian Nation or the Apache Tribe of Mescalero Reservation (Pub.
-L. 95-433)

-- (u) Amounts of scholarships funded under Title IV of the Higher Education Act of 1965, including awards under federal work-study programs or under the Bureau of Indian Affairs student assistance programs (20 U.S.C.
+32(j)) - (t) Payments by the Indian Claims Commission to the Confederated Tribes and Bands of Yakima Indian Nation or the Apache Tribe of Mescalero Reservation (Pub.
+L. 95-433) - (u) Amounts of scholarships funded under Title IV of the Higher Education Act of 1965, including awards under federal work-study programs or under the Bureau of Indian Affairs student assistance programs (20 U.S.C.
 1087uu). - (v) Allowances, earnings and payments to AmeriCorps participants under the National and Community Service Act of 1990 (42 U.S.C.
 12637(d)) - (w) Any amount of crime victim compensation (under the Victims of Crime Act) received through crime victim assistance (or payment or reimbursement of the cost of such assistance) as determined under the Victims of Crime Act because of the commission of a crime against the applicant under the Victims of Crime Act (42 U.S.C.
-10602) - (x) Any amounts in an "individual development account" as provided by the Assets for Independence Act, as amended in 2002 - (y) Payments made from the proceeds of Indian tribal trust cases as described in Notice PIH 2013-30, "Exclusion from Income of Payments under Recent Tribal Trust Settlements" (25 U.S.C.
-117b(a)) - (z) Major disaster and emergency assistance received under the Robert T. Stafford Disaster Relief and Emergency Assistance Act and comparable disaster assistance provided by states, local governments, and disaster assistance organizations. - (aa) Distributions from an ABLE account, and actual or imputed interest on the ABLE account halance.
+10602) - (x) Any amounts in an "individual development account" as provided by the Assets for Independence Act, as amended in 2002

+- (y) Payments made from the proceeds of Indian tribal trust cases as described in Notice PIH 2013-30, "Exclusion from Income of Payments under Recent Tribal Trust Settlements" (25 U.S.C.
+117b(a)) - (z) Major disaster and emergency assistance received under the Robert T. Stafford Disaster Relief and Emergency Assistance Act and comparable disaster assistance provided by states, local governments, and disaster assistance organizations. - (aa) Distributions from an ABLE account, and actual or imputed interest on the ABLE account balance.